 MOST of Miss Boothroyd’s classmates from Eastborough School stayed in Dewsbury, married and had children.
 But Betty had politics in her blood and thoughts of marriage took second place.

 She once said "It would have been nice to have married and had a family but I was never asked at the right time ”

 But Miss Boothroyd appreciated the benefits of family life and regularly came back to the security of her home and family in Dewsbury

 Her goddaughter Mrs Jacky Martinez who lives in Dewsbury, said Miss Boothroyd had never changed and still associated herself with the working classes and still retained many of her northern ways "She has

 worked hard to get where she is and she did it without any private education." she said

-Dewsbury Councillor Jack Brooke, who was Mayor of Kirklees when Miss Boothroyd's appointment was announced, sent congratulations on behalf of local people.
+Dewsbury Councillor Jack Brooke, who was Mayor of Kirklees when Miss Boothroyd's appointment as Speaker was announced, sent congratulations on behalf of local people.

 He said of her "She is a daughter of Dewsbury and we are proud of her.
 She has shown the world that ordinary working-class people am reach any height if they have the dermination and commitment *